KoopSZN/odin-recipes/README.md

 # odin-recipes
-we are editing the recipes fror odin using html and sonme css
+we are editing the recipes fror odin using html and some css